idea404/devnet-token-bot/README.md

 ## Features

-- Restricted access: Only authorized members can use the bot
+- Distribute RPC URLs to users based on their Telegram username
-- Existing members can add new members to the authorized list
+- Provide a sandbox URL for web IDE access
-- Distribute RPC URLs to new users based on their email or Telegram handle
+- Logging of bot activities

 ## Setup